-The revised NI Waste Management Strategy sets out targets for the management of local authority collected municipal waste.
+The revised Northern Ireland Waste Management Strategy sets out targets for the management of local authority collected municipal waste.

-- To achieve a recycling rate of 45% (including preparing for re-use) of household waste by 2015. - To achieve a recycling rate of 50% (including preparing for re-use) of household waste by 2020. - Proposals to achieve a recycling rate of 60% (including preparing for re-use) of LACMW by 2020.
+- To achieve a recycling rate of 45 per cent (including preparing for re-use) of household waste by 2015. - To achieve a recycling rate of 50 per cent (including preparing for re-use) of household waste by 2020. - Proposals to achieve a recycling rate of 60 per cent (including preparing for re-use) of LACMW by 2020.